8ehrad/funding-application-validation/README.md

 ## Output
 The solution generates:

 1. **Confidence Scores**: Indicating an average of the scores across all verification criteria, providing a general assessment of how well the applicant's claims match the provided documents.
 2. **Guidance for Assessors**: Highlighting potential mismatches or discrepancies to assist in identifying pain points quickly.

 ## Purpose
-The ultimate goal is to streamline the assessor's workload by providing automated insights, reducing manual effort, and expediting the validation process.
+The ultimate goal is to streamline the assessor's workload by providing automated insights, reducing manual effort, and expediting the validation process for eco-friendly home renovation grants.